The Fujifilm X100S – compared to the X100

 Fujifilm UK has posted somewhat of an official list of the 68 improvements the X100S has over the X100 on Google+, but there seems to be some errors in it.
 And of course DPReview has also compiled their changelog … but if you are looking for the more hands-on experience related changes, read on…

 - Let’s just get this one out of the way.
 Incredible speed-up compared to the behaviour of the X100.
 According to the Phoblographer, the auto focus box size affects the focusing speed (larger box means greater chance of using phase detection pixels).
 I do not see this difference at all, when shooting in broad daylight.
 To me, there is no speed difference at different AF box sizes.
-My camera is loaded with firmware 1.0.
+My camera is loaded with firmware 1.0 at the time of writing this.

 - There is something called “High Performance” under “Power Management” in the settings, which will increase AF speed further (as well as make the camera power up instantly).
 I do not experience any significant or noticeable speedup focusing wise.
 Somehow it doesn’t feel important as the AF speed is already fantastic.